hsemple/pythongis_tutorials/docs/source/object_oriented_programming.rst

 Methods
 ---------

-A method is a function that is defined within a class.
-Methods represent actions that the object can perform.
+A method is a function that is defined within a class that represent actions that the object can perform.
 Methods have access to all the data contained in the instance of the object.
-When calling a method, we write the object name followed by a dot with a parenthesis, e.g.
+When calling a method, we write the object name followed by a dot then the name of the method and parentheses.
+The parentheses differntiates between a method and an attribute e.g.

 .. code-block:: python